isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-temp-interface"></a>Template interfaces

-Over the years, programming with templates have suffered from a weak distinction between the interface of a template and its implementation.
+Over the years, programming with templates has suffered from a weak distinction between the interface of a template and its implementation.
 Before concepts, that distinction had no direct language support.
 However, the interface to a template is a critical concept - a contract between a user and an implementer - and should be carefully designed.